anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/12-creating_files_and_directories.md

 ---

-## **Permissions and Root Privileges**
+## **🔒 Permissions and Root Privileges**

 Files and directories can typically be created in locations where the current user has appropriate permissions.
 For example, standard users have full access to their **home directory** (e.g., `/home/username`) and can freely create, modify, or delete files within it.

 However, certain system directories, such as `/etc`, `/root`, and `/var`, are restricted.
 Attempting to create files or directories in these areas without sufficient privileges will result in a **"Permission denied"** error.

 **Example of a failed attempt**:
 ```bash
 touch /etc/restricted_file
 ```

-In the above example, the command tries to create a file named `restricted_file` in the `/etc` directory.
+In this case, the command tries to create a file named `restricted_file` in the `/etc` directory.
 Since this directory is restricted to privileged users, the operation will fail unless the user is logged in as `root` or executes the command with elevated privileges (e.g., using `sudo`).

 To check your current user, use the following command:
 ```bash
 whoami
 ```

 This command outputs the username of the account currently logged into the terminal session.
 If the output is `root`, you have administrative privileges.
 Otherwise, you are operating as a standard user and will need to use `sudo` or switch to the root user for tasks requiring higher permissions.

 **Key Points to Remember**:
 1. **Root User**: The `root` user has unrestricted access to the entire system.
 Use it cautiously.
 2. **Elevated Privileges**: Use `sudo` to temporarily execute commands with administrative rights.

 **Example with Elevated Privileges**:
 ```bash